Jesus the Nazarene

 NAZARENE ROOTS

-Most Christian seminaries teach that Jesus was a Pharisee, which is incorrect—Jesus was a Nazarene Essene.
+Most Christian seminaries teach that Jesus was a Pharisee, which is incorrect—Jesus was a Nazarene Essene and probably associated with Qumran at least to some extent.
 Many clues support the Nazarene origin of Jesus.
-Jesus teaches through parables, a trademark of Nazarene priestly training, whereas Pharisees, Sadducees, and Qumran Essene tended to teach through the law.
+Jesus teaches through parables, a trademark of Nazarene priestly training.
+Whereas, Pharisees, Sadducees tended to teach through the law, directly.
 For example, the Sadducees would only recognize the Pentateuch as the law, with all other books sublimated as less than the law as Moses gave it.
+Parable teaching would have no place within the Sadducean religious structure.

 In Jn.
 3.11, Jesus makes a revealing statement.
 He speaks to Nicodemus, a high-ranking Pharisee and member of the Great Sanhedrin in Jerusalem.
 Jesus says, “…We speak that we know, and testify that we have seen; and ye receive not our testimony.”
 The ‘we and you’ tell us Jesus was not a Pharisee.

-Jesus’s version of ‘perfection’ deals with the enlightened vision within a relationship with God, thence manifested in and from you as the spirit or kingdom expressed.
+Jesus’s version of ‘perfection’ deals with the enlightened vision within a relationship with God, thence manifested in and from the individual as the spirit or kingdom expressed.
 Essentially, Jesus teaches the basic understanding of the Way.
 “Be like God,” Jesus tells his disciples; in Matt.
 22.32, “God is not the God of the dead [unawakened], but of the living,” or those awakened to the spirit.
+A person cannot walk in Jesus’ way by ‘knowing about’, but must awaken and begin to participate.
 Throughout his ministry, Jesus teaches, demonstrates, and prods the disciples toward this greater awakening.

 As to the word ‘perfection’ itself, the discipline of perfecting oneself can lead to nitpicking at every minor transgression and will soon lead to condemnation.
-This teaching method can tear a person down and can leave deep wounds.
-Following the law by iota instead of the spirit of the law seems to be much of what the scribes and Pharisees practiced.
-Love leaves the room when the harshness of the law enters.
-The Qumran Essenes, Sadducees, and Pharisees tried to confound Jesus with these nitpicking arguments.
-With the same arguments they later convicted him of wrongdoing.
+This teaching method can tear a person down and leave deep wounds.
+Following the law by iota instead of the spirit of the law seems to be much of what the scribes and Pharisees practiced, this perfection within the law and do’s and don’ts—love leaves the room when the harshness of the law enters.
+The Sadducees, Pharisees and scribes, and some Qumran priests tried to confound Jesus with subtle as well as straightforward arguments.
+With a similar approach they later convicted him of wrongdoing.

 Jesus, however, accepted their challenge.
 For instance, he administered healing on the Sabbath (Mt.
 12.12-14).
 No Pharisee or Essene priest would do such a thing even if they were adept in the healing art.
 Jesus brought wholeness to the table for them to behold, but the priests and elders stuck to their notion of what was perfect under the law.

-*Also, Great White Brotherhood, Rev. 7.9, “…standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, (10) and crying out with a loud voice, saying ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’ ” Also, v.
-13-17.
-[Enoch: written 300 BC-100 BC.]
+*Also, Great White Brotherhood, Rev. 7.9, “…standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, (10) and crying out with a loud voice, saying ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’ ” Also, Rev. 7.13-17.

 Jesus did teach the Essene theology of light contrasting with dark, as in John 3.20, “doeth evil that hateth the light.”
 However, Jesus differs from his Essene counterparts and removes their teaching of predestination to a much higher standard.* That standard is reflected in the Parable of the Prodigal Son—there is always hope, and a return to righteousness is always accepted.
-Predestination is not a part of Jesus’s teaching.
+Predestination is not a part of Jesus’ teaching.
+For those who feel they are predestined or cursed, the knowledge and wisdom of walking in the Way can be helpful, as well as the practice of sowing good seeds to extricate oneself.
+Jesus would espouse that a spiritual core must be established, above all else.

 *The Dead Sea Scrolls contains many references to those predestined to enter the darkness.

 Nazarene Essenes would be relatively easy to convert to Jesus as the Anointed One (Messiah).
-During Jesus’ last Passover, some scholars believe that many of his supporters in Jerusalem were Essene.
+During Jesus’ last Passover, some scholars believe that many of his supporters in Jerusalem were Nazarene Essene.
 Since the celibate Qumran Essene did not have children,* this would leave only the Nazarenes as candidates for such numerous support groups.
 The hardcore Knowers gathered and waited expectantly to recognize what they considered one of their own.
-These adherents were also evident during the early ministry in Galilee.
+Some of these adherents were also evident during the early ministry in Galilee.

 *see Mt.
 23.15, “…for you compass land and sea to make one proselyte, and when he is made you make him twofold more the child of hell than yourselves.”

-In all, there were probably 7,000 to 12,000 of his supporters in Jerusalem.
+In all, there were probably 7,000 to 12,000 of his supporters in Jerusalem, by some estimates.
 The crowds speak to those numbers.
 The attending crowds provided the motivation for authorities to perceive Jesus as a threat.
-Imagine thousands welcoming this one man into Jerusalem and with all the accolades which signify Messiah—he enters by the eastern gate, he rides on a donkey never ridden, palm fronds (not native to Jerusalem, but brought in from Jericho) laid before his pathway—this frightening vision would startle the High Priests of the Sanhedrin.
+Imagine thousands welcoming this one man into Jerusalem and with all the accolades which signify Messiah—he enters by the eastern gate, he rides on a donkey never before ridden, palm fronds (not native to Jerusalem, but brought in from Jericho) laid before his pathway—this frightening vision would startle the High Priests of the Sanhedrin.
 Later revolutionary actions confirmed their fears.

 PART II